Careers

 • Pre-Employment Physical, Stress Test and Drug Screen **

-* All Firefighter Academy candidates must have completed the CFCC Placement Test prior to being hired in order to participate in the EMT portion of the recruit academy.
-The course requirement for the EMT class is a CASAS Reading goal of 249 or higher or successful completion within the last year, or English 111 within the past ten years.
-Even though you may have a degree or have completed an English course from another College or University, you are still required to complete the Cape Fear Community College (CFCC) Placement English Test.
-Applicants must submit their passing score documentation to Human Resources.
+* The course requirement for the EMT class is a CASAS Reading goal of 249 or higher within the 12 months, or College English 100 or higher within the past five years.
+Applicants must submit their passing score documentation to Human Resources, or transcript showing English credit by the posted due date.
 Scores can be obtained from the Admissions Office.
-Please visit the testing center website to schedule your exam.
+Please visit the testing center website to schedule your exam, there is a $10 charge for this test.

 ** For the Pre-employment Physical, Wilmington Fire Department follows NFPA 1582 medical standards.